 Kametra is a 20-year United States Air Force Veteran who served as a Personnelist and Education and Training Manager.
 She deployed in support of Operations ENDURING FREEDOM and IRAQI FREEDOM and holds a Master’s degree in Human Services Counseling with a focus on Life Coaching from Liberty University.

 In her spare time, Kametra enjoys spending time with her husband and fur babies.

 Amanda Tindell is a Clinician for The Steven A. Cohen Military Family Clinic at Endeavors, Killeen.

 Amanda has been working in the mental health field for more than five years and believes recovery is possible.
 She is passionate about helping individuals living with mental illness and connecting those individuals and their families with impactful community resources.

 When she is not at work, Amanda enjoys reading and spending time with her children.

-Retired Army Chaplain, Robert Brott, serves as a Clinician for The Steven A. Cohen Military Family Clinic at Endeavors in Killeen, Texas.
+Retired Army Chaplain, Robert Brott, serves as a Lead Clinician for The Steven A. Cohen Military Family Clinic at Endeavors in Killeen, Texas.

 Robert has been a Licensed Clinician since 2013 and has worked with soldiers and Veteran families for over 20 years.
 Specializing in post-traumatic stress disorder (PTSD), Robert is also an ordained minister, experienced in faith-based counseling.
 Additionally, he is an approved Supervisor with the American Association of Marriage and Family Therapy and is a Certified Counselor with the National Board of Certified Counselors.